Tournament Leave-pair-out Cross-validation for Receiver Operating Characteristic (ROC) Analysis: Experimental study

 Figure \ref{Synthetic_DEV}(a) presents mean $\Delta \hat{A}_{CV}$ values of each cross-validation method on non-signal simulations.
 When using ridge regression, we observe that LPO and TLPO estimates have mean $\Delta \hat{A}_{CV}$ close to zero, and behave similarly regardless of dimensionality or class distribution.
 LOO estimate compared to LPO and TLPO has a significant negative bias on low-dimensional data.
 All three estimators behave similarly on high-dimensional data and the negative bias of LOO disappears.
 The results for LOO agree with the ones reported by Parker et al. (2007), Airola et. al (2011) and Smith et al. (2014).
-With KNN, LPO mean $\Delta \hat{A}_{CV}$ is close to zero making it an unbiased estimator for this type of classifier.
+With KNN, LPO mean $\Delta \hat{A}_{CV}$ is close to zero making it a nearly unbiased estimator for this type of classifier.
 TLPO estimate for KNN shows some negative bias compared to LPO, however, the bias is much smaller than the one shown by LOO.
 Moreover, supplemental material Figures S2 and S3 show that TLPO with ridge regression had higher consistency in most of our experiments than TLPO with KNN, which may explain the bias for KNN.

 Figure \ref{Synthetic_DEV}(b) displays the mean $\Delta \hat{A}_{CV}$ values of the estimators with signal data.
-From $\Delta \hat{A}_{CV}$ means we can observe that in this setting all estimators show some bias towards zero.
+From $\Delta \hat{A}_{CV}$ means we can observe that in this setting all estimators show some bias towards zero, which depends somewhat on the class fraction/sample size and the number of features.
 This negative bias is inherent to the cross-validation procedure applied to signal data, since the training sets during the cross-validation are slightly smaller than that used to train the final model.
-However, in low-dimensional data there is a decrease on the negative bias when the class distribution becomes less imbalanced.

 The variances of $\Delta \hat{A}_{CV}$ on non-signal data are presented in Figure \ref{Synthetic_VAR}(a).
 These results show that $\Delta \hat{A}_{CV}$ variances of all three estimators are higher when there is high class distribution imbalance (only 10\% of positive units in the sample), despite the classification method used.
 Moreover, there are no notable difference between LOO, LPO and TLPO variances for the more balanced class distributions.